 Bluetooth, Wi-Fi, Boost setup and more

-When you first set up a Sonos speaker, by default it just runs on your home Wi-Fi network β and the speakers need to have a good signal to your router to operate without lag or drops.
+When you first set up a Sonos speaker, though, by default it just runs on your home Wi-Fi network β and the speakers need to have a good signal to your router to operate without lag or drops.

 But you can improve things by creating a Boost setup (sometimes referred to as 'Sonosnet').
 What this means is a separate 2.4GHz mesh network that operates away from your home Wi-Fi, while at the same time still using your router's connection to the web for its internet-based sources.